 The mission of Southeastern College is to provide quality career education and skill development to aspiring individuals pursuing a career or advancement in their chosen field.

-In 2003, the Pembroke Pines, West Palm Beach, and Port St. Lucie Campuses were granted institutional accreditation with the Accrediting Commission of Career Schools and Colleges (ACCSC) and were recognized by the Commission as Schools of Distinction.
+Also in 2003, the Pembroke Pines, West Palm Beach, and Port St. Lucie Campuses were granted institutional accreditation with the Accrediting Commission of Career Schools and Colleges (ACCSC) and were recognized by the Commission as Schools of Distinction.

-In October 2008, the Main Greenacres Campus opened a Branch Campus in New Port Richey, Florida.
-In addition, the New Port Richey Branch location opened a Satellite location in Spring Hill, Florida.
-In May of 2010, the Satellite location moved to Tampa, Florida and became the fourth Branch Campus of the Greenacres Main Campus.
+In October 2008, the Main Greenacres Campus opened a Branch Campus in New Port Richey, Florida with a satellite location in Spring Hill, Florida that was later moved to Tampa, Florida.
+This location became the fourth Branch Campus of the Greenacres Main Campus.
 In July of 2011, the Tampa Branch Campus expanded its facilities to include two additional classroom spaces also located in the same plaza.

 Affiliates Of Southeastern College